TheEsquimo/Lab4/README.md

 class LevelMap
    *

-interface IMapSymbol
+interface ISomeInterface
-  * Interface for all classes that are represented as a symbol on the map
-      - Contains string property to store symbol
+   * Come up with a reasonable use of an interface

 =====MAP SYSTEM=====